 In complete contrast, the US Army Band Europe played against a castle covered in animated stars and stripes and musical notes.

 “The new system opens up the scope for creativity and for us to produce much more complex visual effects,” says Ashton.
 “It’s also great to work with the Tattoo team led by producer Brigadier David Alfrey who have really underlined their commitment to bringing the highest production values to the whole Tattoo experience.”

-The 2016 Royal Edinburgh Military Tattoo projections were programmed and run by Karen Monid for The Projection Studio, the event lighting designer was Gerry Mott and the audio designer was Sebastian Frost.
-Highlights from the hugely popular event were broadcast on primetime TV.
+The Royal Edinburgh Military Tattoo projections were programmed and run by Karen Monid for The Projection Studio, the event lighting designer was Gerry Mott and the audio designer was Sebastian Frost.
+Highlights from the hugely popular event are broadcast on primetime TV.